 The new leather bed is a celebration of British craft and innovation.
-Based a stone’s throw away from the Savoir Bedworks in North West London, we sat down with Bill in his studio to discuss how he brought together a modern aesthetic, pioneering leather printing technique and heritage craft to deliver a fresh approach to a classic piece of furniture
+Based a stone’s throw away from the Savoir Bedworks in North West London, we sat down with Bill in his studio to discuss how he brought together a modern aesthetic.
+This is done through pioneering a leather printing technique and heritage craft to deliver a fresh approach to a classic piece of furniture.

 The inspiration was from the light at dawn, moving into day and the light over the ocean in the very early hours respectively.
 I created two paintings that for me, reflect these calm and quite cathartic periods of the day.

-First, I created some A4 watercolours, and then scaled these up to A2 watercolours, applied using a mix of sprays and marbling techniques.
-Once I’d captured the mood of the dawning, I transferred to 2×3 metre sheets of watercolour paper and created full-size paintings, drawing on details from the sky and the ocean.
-These were then scanned 1:1, in preparation for digital printing.
+Firstly, I created some A4 watercolours, and then scaled these up to A2 watercolours, applied using a mix of sprays and marbling techniques.
+Once I’d captured the mood of the dawning, I transferred to 2×3 metre sheets of watercolour paper and created full-size paintings.
+Drawing on intricate details from the sky and the ocean.
+Finally, these were then scanned 1:1, in preparation for digital printing.

 I love brass for its softness and malleability, but also for its colour.
 It’s a very sympathetic material to put with leather and so much nicer to live with than steel.

 When I called in on the Savoir factory, which is just around the corner from us in North West London, I was in awe at the quality of their work.
-That really got me thinking about sleep and my perfect bed, and started the thought process about the transition from dark into light; and how we might realise that together.
+That really got me thinking about sleep and my perfect bed.
+It started the thought process about the transition from dark into light; and how we might realise that together.

 We bring together artisans from very traditional leathercraft disciplines, including saddlery, casemaking, bookbinding and bag making.
 The idea is that everyone cross-trains and learns from each other.
 In this way, we’re able to reinterpret these traditional skills, for use in contemporary interiors, furniture and products.